MuriloMelo94/MuriloMelo94/README.md

 ### Hi, this is Murilo Melo!
 Good to see you here :)

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently studying backend development by myself
 - 🌱 Learning JAVA, JavaScript and Kotlin
 - 😄 Pronouns: 🇬🇧 he/him  🇧🇷 ele/dele  🇫🇷 il/lui
 - ⚡ Fun fact: I love pudding 🍮